 We are widely recognised as the United Kingdom’s unit of excellence for digital forensic education, research and casework.
 Read more Read less

-The Digital Forensics Unit (Previously known as the Centre for Forensic Computing) was established in 1998 to meet a growing industry requirement for Digital Forensic Education.
-Led by Professor Tony Sammes, the unit was active in research, consultancy and education and led to the development of the MSc Digital Forensics (previously known as MSc Forensic Computing).
+The Digital Forensics Unit (previously known as the Centre for Forensic Computing) was established in 1998 to meet a growing industry requirement for Digital Forensic Education.
+Led by Professor Tony Sammes, the unit was active in research, consultancy and education and led to the development of the MSc in Digital Forensics (previously known as MSc in Forensic Computing).

-In December 2015, Dr Sarah Morris took over as Head of the Digital Forensics Unit, leading the MSc Digital Forensics through a major course review and obtaining the first GCHQ certification for a Digital Forensics MSc.
-Since then, with the assistance of Melissa Hadgkiss (Digital Forensics Support Officer) DFU has redeveloped its facilities, consultancy, and educational offerings.
-The unit still has maintained the same core principle over the past 20 years and focuses on education of digital forensics from first principles.
+In December 2015, Dr Sarah Morris took over as Head of the Digital Forensics Unit, leading the MSc in Digital Forensics through a major course review and obtaining the first GCHQ certification for a Digital Forensics master's programme.
+Since then, with the assistance of Melissa Hadgkiss (Digital Forensics Support Officer), DFU has redeveloped its facilities, consultancy, and educational offerings.
+The unit has still maintained the same core principle over the past 20 years and focuses on education of digital forensics from first principles.
 Staff in DFU are case work active and where appropriate this feeds directly into teaching, and research avenues.

 We have set the standard for education in digital forensics in the United Kingdom since 1998 when the first course was delivered to the law enforcement community.
 All courses, which are aimed at the practitioner, are developed and delivered by leading experts in the field; the lectures given are, in the main, derived directly from real-world experiences.
 The majority of content taught on the courses is delivered in the DFU teaching laboratory, with each taught session having a practical exercise directly afterwards.
 This enables students to actively try the techniques being taught throughout the course.